 Before you go biking with your dog, make sure he is obedient, responding to your commands and can heel.
 Riding a bike with a dog that is undisciplined can be extremely dangerous and could cause a serious accident.
 Often you will see owners cycling with the leash in their hand and the dog running alongside them.
 This practice is very unsafe as the leash could become caught in the wheels of the bike, or the dog could pull the bike over risking a serious accident.

 Dog Bike Leash

-    When biking with dogs the leash should be attached to a no-pull harness on your dog rather than a collar.
+When biking with dogs the leash should be attached to a harness* rather than a collar.

 However, for better control, a bike tow leash* is considered the safest and best option for riding with your dog.